tetherless-world/sdd/tutorial.md

 ## Run Script
 Once all the Semantic Data Dictionary artifacts are ready, the sdd2rdf script can be run using python and providing an input argument corresponding to the relative or absolute location of the config file.

 `python sdd2rdf ExampleProject/config/config.ini.example`

 ## Load Graph
+This is the load graph section

 ## Query Graph
+This is the Query Graph Section

 ## Infer Knowledge
+This is the infer knowledge section